 Connecting multiple domains to your Squarespace site won't hurt your site's SEO.
 We prevent search engines from penalizing you for duplicate content by redirecting multiple domains to one primary domain.

 With this in mind, having multiple domains is an asset.
 Creating many domains gives visitors more ways to find you, captures common misspellings, and keeps competitors from registering similar domain names.
-To learn more about purchasing additional domains from Squarespace, visit Squarespace Domains.
+To learn more about using multiple domains in your account, visit Managing multiple domains.

 This guide explains our practices for multiple domains in more detail.